 The purpose of the Traditional Undergraduate Nursing program is to equip graduates with the professional leadership skills, expertise, caring and knowledge they need to function in a variety of health care and community settings and to work collaboratively with other disciplines in assisting individuals, families, groups and communities to achieve their full health potential.
 The baccalaureate program provides a broad foundation in liberal arts and nursing education.
 A wide variety of clinical agencies and community sites are incorporated into the learning experience.
-Additionally, our program integrates the use of a high fidelity simulation learning environment using human patient simulators.
+Our clinical rotations allow students to care for patients in hospitals, community organizations, homes, extended care facilities, and globally.
+Additionally, our state of the art facility allows us to incorporate weekly small group simulation experiences to provide the students with life-like and experiential learning opportunities.